SnorreFagerland/virushistory/the rumor mill/the sys$output dcl trojan of 1988/README.md

 <h3>The SYS$OUTPUT DCL trojan of 1988</h3>

 In 1988, the BBS operator Kevin G. Barkes (aka KGB) saw someone trying to distribute a destructive trojan written in the language used in VAX machines; DIGITAL Command Language (DCL).
-I asked about the sample, but it is gone - entered the digital realm and almost immediately exited left-
+I asked about the sample, but it is gone - entered the digital realm and immediately exited left.<br><br>

 <em>
 "To be honest, I think I deleted the DCL command file immediately after writing the column.
 I didn’t want to risk it being accidentally copied or downloaded."